This event has been rescheduled. New dates are 13-14 September 2021.

 Location: Lot Fourteen, Frome Road, Adelaide

-Price: $2000 +GST per participant (invoice to be sent soon after we receive registration)
+Price: $2000 +GST per participant (invoice to be sent soon after we receive registration - there is a 10% discount for A3C and AISA members, just let us know your membership details when we contact you)

 Please note that this course has limited places.
 Sign up quick and avoid disappointment!